open5e/open5e/content/srd/Spellcasting/spell-descriptions.md

 Tiny beast you can see within range, such as a squirrel, a blue jay, or a bat.
-You specify a location, which you must have visited, and a recipient who matches a general description, such as “a man or woman dressed in the uniform of the town guard” or “a red-­‐‑haired dwarf wearing a pointed hat.”
-You also speak a message of up to twenty-­‐‑five words.
+You specify a location, which you must have visited, and a recipient who matches a general description, such as “a man or woman dressed in the uniform of the town guard” or “a red-­haired dwarf wearing a pointed hat.”
+You also speak a message of up to twenty-­five words.
 The target beast travels for the duration of the spell toward the specified location, covering about 50 miles per 24 hours for a flying messenger, or 25 miles for other animals.